About the Chamber

 As part of the Spencer County Visitors Bureau team, Melissa gets to promote the local area as a destination to visitors from near and far throughout the year.
 In addition to serving on the Spencer County Chamber board, she is on the board of Think Lincoln, Inc, Santa Claus Park & Rec, Scenic Lincoln Way, and America’s Christmas Hometown.
 Melissa is a member of the Midwest Travel Journalists Association and is president of the Southern Indiana Regional Marketing Cooperative, as well as an active member of the Hometown Collaboration Initiative in Spencer County.

 Tara relocated back to her roots in Indiana after living in Dallas, Texas for 28 years.
-Currently the director of marketing for Cash Waggner & Associates, she has over 20 years of management, marketing, and business development experience in the Architectural, Engineering & Consulting (AEC) industry.
-Additionally, Tara actively serves on several boards and committees, both locally and regionally, and is a photographer.
+With over 20 years of management, marketing, and business development experience in the Architectural, Engineering & Consulting (AEC) industry, she currently handles business development for Clark Dietz, Inc. Additionally, Tara actively serves on several boards and committees, both locally and regionally, and is a photographer.

 Jim was raised in Spencer County, completing grade school and high school here.
 His early background was in dairy and beef farming and then carpentry and welding.
 At age 21, Jim went into the telephony industry to install telephone cable all over the country.
 Eventually, he got into the engineering aspect of the industry and became the outside plant engineer at PSC in 2008.
 He enjoys all wildlife, fishing, hunting, national parks, and hiking.
 He also enjoys short-term mission trips to Central and South America to build churches and schools and provide medical aid.